cfx

 This tool is used to package your add-on as an XPI file, which is the install file format for Mozilla add-ons.

-Called with no options, this command looks for a file called package.json
+Called with no options, this command looks for a file called package.json in

 the current directory and creates the corresponding XPI file.